littlepham/Adverse-Food-Effects/README.md

 Question:

-What are the biggest predictors of food-related severe reactions, including death, life-threatening conditions, and hospitalization?
+What are the biggest predictors of food-related severe outcomes, including required intervention, hospitalization, death, life-threatening conditions, disability, serious injuries, and other medical problems?
-What are the probabilities of symptoms.

 Importance of the Question:

 -Put some statistic about how many people die from food allergies each year or have some major suffering <br>
--Can predict what providers need to look out for in symptoms in like E.R. to take care of those who will probably die first -> minimize deaths and healthcare costs <br>
+-Can predict what providers need to look out for in symptoms in like E.R. to take care of those who will probably die first/have serious repercussions -> minimize deaths and healthcare costs <br>
 -Improve diagnoses through analytics (this is in the field of healthcare analytics) <br>

 Google Colab Link: